IMSLEC's Board of Directors / Governance

 What IMSLEC Means to Me: We have been accredited by IMSLEC since 1999!
 I like IMSLEC because its accreditation criteria are the gold standard for effective structured literacy training.
 Also, our IMSLEC accreditation provides assurance about the value of our program to the University, school districts with whom we work, teachers that we train, and parents.

-Photo of OliveHester
+Photo of MeredithHutchings

 Term: 2025 - 2028